ayrton/react-key-handler/README.md

 Unless you want absolute flexibility we recommend you to use one of the decorators.

-NOTE: Both decorators use the `KeyHandler` component internally, for a full understand you should check out [the source code](lib/components/key-handler.js).
+Both decorators use the `KeyHandler` component internally, for a full understanding you can check out [the implementation](lib/components/key-handler.js).

 ### Decorators